Timiolowo/Tisham/README.md

 ## 💡 **Our Solution**

-TeachMate directly addresses Nigeria's 2025 curriculum challenges with AI-powered support:
+Tisham directly addresses Nigeria's 2025 curriculum challenges with AI-powered support:

 ### 🤖 **AI-Powered Features for New Curriculum**
 - **Smart Lesson Generation**: Create curriculum-aligned lesson plans for new subjects (Digital Literacy, Trade subjects)